Ewie1/CI-PP1good-life-gym/README.md

 ![gym-features](docs/features/feature.PNG)

 ### Easy Nav
-- Easy nav is a simple buttton to have the user ovaoid scrolling up to get to the About Us page.
+- Easy nav is a simple buttton to have the user avoid scrolling up to get to the About Us page.
-- User story covered: 10
+- User story covered:

 ![easy-nav](docs/features/easynav.PNG)